nhabit/knight_journey/README.md

 I was intentionally attempting to avoid creating objects and using the object paradigm.
 The module functions in the knight_route_finder are all standalone and don't need access to any state variables.
 Initially I was considering using Elixir and may well still do that too (for the fun and learning).

+``self.build_route_table(journey_hash)```
+The journey_hash could actually just be a two element array/list/tuple of some sort, but making it a hash makes it easier to refactor and perhaps add something like 'waypoint' or 'blockers' to further the complexity of a journey.

+It's probably more verbose than it needs to be and I'm aware that I'm not using the latest idioms (especially for hashes).
+But I let myself off the hook because it's the first Ruby I've written for a few years.